 You’ll never have 100% duplication.
 Probably won’t have even close to that.
 So stop promoting it to your prospects and acting like that is what’s going to happen.

 Low risk, low reward.
 High risk, high reward.
 You can’t get a yes without asking a question that could be answered with a no. The good news is that it’s a marathon.
-As long as you don’t quit taking action, you’ll get to the finish line.
+As long as you don’t quit taking action, you can get to the finish line.

 If people are being overly negative or trying to make you convince them, that’s them trying to get you to dance.